guobin007/dep-dns/apply_readme.md

 - Lack of transparency and user control: Users must trust third-party service providers to handle their DNS queries accurately and securely, giving them little control over their internet browsing experience.

 ### Introduction
-AegisResolve is an innovative project designed to overcome these challenges by leveraging blockchain technology and a distributed network of DEP nodes.
-By decentralizing DNS resolution services, AegisResolve empowers users to interact with the Internet safely, efficiently, and reliably.
+D-DNS is an innovative project designed to overcome these challenges by leveraging blockchain technology and a distributed network of DEP nodes.
+By decentralizing DNS resolution services, D-DNS empowers users to interact with the Internet safely, efficiently, and reliably.

 Our project introduces several groundbreaking features: